circinusX1/minimarmfs/README.md

-minimal arm file system. you can chroot. root/root
+minimal arm file system 140Mb. you can chroot. root/root